Easy Overnight Refrigerator Oats

 1. Add oats, milk, yogurt, cinnamon, banana and raspberries to a small bowl.
 Mix well.

-2. Transfer the mixture to a jar or container, and cover with a lid.
+2. Transfer the mixture to an airtight container, and cover with a lid.

 3. Refrigerate for at least 8 hours or overnight.